enoklearn/engineering/exercises/operations/create-a-runbook.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Identify a common problem that needs a manual solution.
+1. Identify a common problem that needs a manual solution
-2. Create a list of steps to solve the problem.
+2. Create a list of steps to solve the problem
-3. Package it up as a runbook.
+3. Package it up as a runbook
-4. Share the results with your mentor.
+4. Share the results with your mentor

 ## Questions